 You can apply for an Individual Taxpayer Identification Number (ITIN) from the Internal Revenue Service.
-Visit the Internal Revenue Service website for more information and application requirements for the ITIN: http://www.irs.gov/individuals/article/0,,id=222209,00.html.
+Visit the Internal Revenue Service website for more information and application requirements for the ITIN.

 Because your SEVIS record must be made active, it is strongly advised that you do not attempt to apply for a Social Security Number until 10-12 days after you have made your initial entry into the country.

-A student cannot apply for an SSN until his/her SEVIS record is active for at least 10 days, AND it is on or after the program start date on his/her I-20/DS-2019.
 In order to make a SEVIS record active, a student must have checked in with OISS and be registered for a full course load.
-All F-1 and J-1 non-immigrants are advised to check with OISS before applying for a Social Security Number to verify that his/her SEVIS Record is ‘active’.
+All F-1 and J-1 non-immigrants are advised to check with OISS before applying for a Social Security Number to verify that his or her SEVIS Record is "active".

-F-1 Student with on-campus employment: I-20, passport, visa, I-94 card, and letter from OISS verifying employment/nonimmigrant status.
+F-1 students with on-campus employment: I-20, passport, visa, I-94 card, and letter from OISS verifying employment/nonimmigrant status.

-In order to generate the Social Security letter for you, OISS will need an official job description, stating your job duties from your hiring department or supervisor.
-The job description must be brought to OISS, who will issue the Social Security letter, before submitting an application for a SSN.
+In order to generation the Social Security letter for you, OISS will need an official job description, stating your job duties from your hiring department or supervisor.
+The job description must be brought to OISS, who will issue the Social Security letter before submitting an application for a SSN.

-F-1 Student with CPT: I-20 with employment authorization on page 2, passport, visa and I-94 card.
+F-1 students with CPT: I-20 with employment authorization on page 3, passport, visa, and I-94 card.

-F-1 Student with OPT: I-20 with employment authorization on page 2, Employment Authorization Document from USCIS, passport, visa and I-94 card.
+F-1 students with OPT: I-20 with employment authorization on page 3, Employment Authorization Document from USCIS, passport, visa, and I-94 card.

 J-1 students must be authorized for employment in the SEVIS System before employment can begin.
 In order to generate the Social Security letter for you, OISS will need an official job description, stating your job duties from your hiring department or supervisor.
-The job description must be brought to OISS, who will issue the Social Security letter, before submitting an application for a SSN.
+The job description must be brought to OISS, who will issue the Social Security letter before submitting an application for an SSN.